Theresa May: First term (2016–2017)

-On 21 January 2017, following the inauguration of Donald Trump as US President, the White House announced that May would meet the President on 27 January, making her the first foreign leader to meet Trump since he took office on 20 January.
+On 21 January 2017, following the inauguration of Donald Trump as US president, the White House announced that May would meet the president on 27 January, making her the first foreign leader to meet Trump since he took office on 20 January.
 In a joint press conference, May indicated an interest in increased trade between the United States and the United Kingdom.
 She also affirmed a desire to maintain an American involvement in NATO.
 May was criticised by members of major parties, including her own, for refusing to condemn Trump's Executive Order 13769, as well as for inviting Trump to a state visit with Queen Elizabeth II.
+May attended a Republican Party meeting in Philadelphia and praised the 'special relationship' with the US.After meeting with President Donald Trump in Washington D.C.
+The Guardian asked May to defund Britain against Trump's dangerous despotism.

 In January 2017, when it came to light that a Trident test had malfunctioned in June 2016, May refused to confirm whether she knew about the incident when she addressed parliament.

-May's Chancellor, Philip Hammond, continued government policies of freezing benefits in his 2017 budget.
+May's chancellor, Philip Hammond, continued government policies of freezing benefits in his 2017 budget.